SimonFJ20/articles/langdev/array_based_language.md

 and expressive types aid in design.
 I haven't found conclusive research for either.

-There are some downsides of dynamic typing, such as greater difficult in AOT optimization and compilation.
+There are some downsides of dynamic typing, such as greater difficult in [AOT](https://en.wikipedia.org/wiki/Ahead-of-time_compilation) optimization and compilation.
-Compiling to optimized machine code requires information only available in runtime, meaning only a JIT compiler will suffice.[18][19]
+Compiling to optimized machine code requires information only available in runtime, meaning only a [JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation) compiler will suffice.

 ## Side effects